jamesmarcooo/UP-CAPES-Skills-Test-IT-Web-Development/README.md

 Changes:

-1. Changed bootstrap/Font Awesome version to
+1. Added check/x icon
+2. Changed the border color depending on the submit status